sonic-net/SONiC/doc/console/Portable-Console-Device-High-Level-Design.md

-        :return: A dict, the key is console line number (integer, 1-based), the value is an object derived from `sonic_console.line_info.ConsoleLineInfo`. e.g. (Suppose 2 devices daisy-chained, each has 24 console ports, port name on front panel start from 1)
+        :return: A dict, the key is console line number (integer, 1-based), the value is an object derived from `sonic_console.line_info.ConsoleLineInfo`. e.g. (Suppose 2 devices daisy-chained, each has 24 console ports, port names on front panel start from 1)
                  {
                      1: ConsoleLineInfo(